-In July 2013, the FASB issued authoritative guidance associated with the presentation of unrecognized tax benefit when a net operating loss carryforward, a similar tax loss or a tax credit carryforward exists.
-It requires a liability related to unrecognized tax benefit to offset a deferred tax asset for a net operating loss carryforward, a similar tax loss or a tax credit carryforward if a settlement is required or expected in the event the uncertain tax position is disallowed.
-We early adopted this presentation requirement in fiscal year 2013.
-The adoption did not have a material impact on our results of operations or financial position.
+In July 2013, the FASB issued authoritative guidance associated with the presentation of an unrecognized tax benefit when a net operating loss carryforward, a similar tax loss or a tax credit carryforward exists.
+It requires a liability related to an unrecognized tax benefit to offset a deferred tax asset for a net operating loss carryforward, a similar tax loss or a tax credit carryforward if a settlement is required or expected in the event the uncertain tax position is disallowed.
+We adopted the new disclosure requirement on July 1, 2014.
+We do not believe the adoption of this guidance will have a material impact on our financial statement disclosure, results of operations or financial position.